 Mounted White-bearded Gnu Head for Sale

-Majestic African White-bearded Wildebeest, also know as the Gnu, taxidermy shoulder mount.
-This beautiful animal is mounted on a natural form with a head turned sharply to the right.
+Majestic African White-bearded Wildebeest, also know as the Gnu, taxidermy mount.
+This beautiful animal is mounted on a natural form with a straight forward look.
 Pronounced stripes with beautiful coloring in shades of chocolate brown, gray and cream.
 Great detailing throughout.
-Trophy caliber horns with outside spread of 26 inches.
-Taxidermy quality rated at "Premier" This hard to find piece will make a great addition to the trophy room.
+Trophy caliber horns with outside spread of 28 inches.
+Taxidermy quality rated at "Excellent."
+This hard to find piece will make a great addition to the trophy room.

 Wall hanger is attached.
 Hangs from single, heavy duty screw.